AntonioSCGarcia/Portfolio/README.md

 | 3 | Auto-reponse Email & Field updates | Flow, Messaging Templates              | (_July 2024_)

-## 1. Configuring a Secure Stream of Leads

-#### " How to secure your organization by managing and protecting what leads your users have access to"
+#### 1. Configuring a Secure Stream of Leads: How to secure your organization by managing and protecting what leads your users have access to
 - [X] Situation

   A hotel company is dealing with Web-to-Lead forms, where the information is mapped from the website enquiry fields (HTML form) to a single list view of the Lead object in Salesforce.
 Frequent staff rotation and the distance between property locations made it difficult to fairly assign leads to sales reps, resulting in leads being contacted by several agents in the same week and neglecting SLAs.